How to Become an Advisory Council Member?

-JESSICA KURTZ Born and raised in Saratoga Springs, I was born in 1998 and am currently 16 years old and a junior in high school.
+JESSICA KURTZ Born and raised in Saratoga Springs, I was born in 1998 and am currently 17 and a senior in high school.
 I joined youth squared last year when I realized I had a desire to be more involved in my community.
 I first got my inspiration at Wesley Nursing Home the summer after freshman year where I would go once a week and polish the nails of elderly ladies(occasionally men haha).
 The people I encountered and the gratitude I received just empowered me to do more and more, driving me to Youth Squared.
 I have certainly not regretted my decision.
 Since I joined I have been involved in various community service projects locally that always leave me walking away with a feeling of fulfillment that seems to be growing insatiably.
 Youth Squared has driven me to volunteer at places like Caffe Lena, the Wilton Food Pantry, and I have no doubt that I will continue to seek out more opportunities in our community.
 I’m so glad that I found Youth Squared.

 LANSING WARD is a current high school student who has been on the Advisory Council with YouthSquared for the past couple of years.
 Lansing joined YouthSquared to do community service in an organized group setting and YouthSquared seemed like a great option.
 Lansing’s passion is computer hardware.
 Lansing is working on redesigning the website as part of his advisory contribution.